kyma-project/kyma/docs/01-overview/main-areas/eventing/evnt-02-useful-links.md

 - [Eventing architecture](../../../05-technical-reference/00-architecture/evnt-01-architecture.md) - describes how Eventing works and the main actors involved, such as the Eventing Controller and Event Publisher Proxy.
 You can also find more information about event types here.
 - [Event processing and delivery](../../../05-technical-reference/evnt-01-event-processing.md) - contains a diagram and explanation of the the Eventing processing and delivery flow.
-- [Subscription CR](../../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) - describes the Subscription CR which you need to subscribe to events.
+- [Subscription CR](../../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) - describes the Subscription custom resource which you need to subscribe to events.
 - [Cloud Events](https://cloudevents.io/) - provides information about the Cloud Events specification used in Kyma.
 - [NATS](https://nats.io/) - provides more information about the backend technology behind Eventing in Kyma.